Language Programs

 Language facilitators should have native or advanced, near-native fluency in the chosen language.
 Once the facilitator commits to a scheduled time and day for the semester, they are responsible for the chat for the whole semester.

 Since these are informal sessions, the chat facilitators are not required to prepare lesson plans.
 However, especially if most chat participants have beginner-level proficiency, we encourage the facilitator to brainstorm some topics for each session as well as key phrases or idioms that might be covered in a first-year language course.
+You can also watch a TV show or movie in the language and have a discussion afterward.

 Language chats run once a week or once every other week depending on the facilitator's availability.
 Each session lasts for one hour.
 If a conflict arises, facilitators are responsible for contacting us at least one week in advance so we can notify participants and/or make alternative arrangements.